webpack/webpack/examples/wasm-simple/README.md

   !*** ./math.js ***!
   \*****************/
-/*! exports provided: add, factorial, fibonacci, factorialJavascript, fibonacciJavascript */ /*! all exports used */
+/*! exports provided: add, factorial, fibonacci, factorialJavascript, fibonacciJavascript */ /***/ (function(module, __webpack_exports__, __webpack_require__) {
-/*!
-ModuleConcatenation bailout: Module is referenced from these modules with unsupported syntax: ./example.js (referenced with import()) */
-/***/ (function(module, __webpack_exports__, __webpack_require__) {

 "use strict";